Tishka17/deseos17/docs/implementation_log.md

 1. Domain services implemented as classes injected in use cases.
 That allows to exclude them from use case testing
 2. Domain services are not split too much to simplify current implementation

+### pre05.domain_errors (2023.04.05)

+1. Access related exceptions moved to domain layer.
+So no need to do same raises in all use cases